openmod-tracker/resolve/docs/source/user_guide/financial_settings.md

 ## Financial Settings

-The model will now endogenously calculate the annual discount factors to use for each modeled year based on four pieces of information:
+RESOLVE optimizes net present value for the entire planning horizon.
+To do so, it relies on discount factors for selected modeled years.
+The model endogenously calculates the annual discount factors to use for each modeled year based on four pieces of information:
 1. **Cost dollar year:** The dollar year that costs are input in and should be reported out in.
 In general, `RESOLVE` is designed to be in real dollars for a specific dollar year.